matheustkaczyk/fabricaDeStartup-technical-assessment/README.md

 npm start
 ```

-Categories are pre-seeded into the server using a seed file.
+Categories are pre-seeded into the database using a seed file.
 To run the seed:
 ```
 npm run seed
 ```